HennMal/hello-world/README.md

 I work at Denel Aeronautics in South-Africa.

-I doe BI Development and Sharepoint administration.
+I do BI Development and Sharepoint administration.

 I like to learn more about AI and DeepLearning.